When does Strictly Come Dancing start?

 Who are the judges?

 We'll see Bruno Tonioli, Craig Revel Horwood, Shirley Ballas and 2019's new judge Motsi Mabuse all return.
-We also expect that Tess Daly and Claudia Winkleman will return as the main hosts, and that Zoe Ball and Rylan Clark-Neal will present the It Takes Two show.
+Tess Daly and Claudia Winkleman will return as the main hosts, and Zoe Ball and Rylan Clark-Neal will present the It Takes Two show.